LDAWG-a11y/a11yWebApp/src/guides/chatbots-and-web-accessibility-addressing-usability-issues-and-embracing-inclusive-design.md

 ## Conclusion

 Chatbots have the potential to simplify online interactions but only if they are accessible to all users.
 Many current implementations fall short by using inaccessible overlays, lacking proper keyboard and screen reader support, or failing to provide clear communication cues.
 By adopting inclusive design principles, conducting thorough user testing with assistive technologies, and learning from successful messaging platforms, we can build chatbot experiences that are truly user-friendly and accessible for everyone.
 Designers and developers should prioritize accessibility testing and inclusive design to ensure chatbot technology benefits everyone.

+## An example of an accessible chatbot

+My colleage, Darren has created an accessible chatbot example, which considers many aspects discussed in this article.
+The guide walks you through the process of creating an accessible chatbot, although the example component is based upon a turn-based application, but further considerations are available for alternative implementations, for your consideration.

 ## References